dmbarbour/glas/docs/GlasApps.md

 Instead of a stateful random number generator, the runtime will provide a stable, cryptographically random field.

 * `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
 The result varies on Seed, N, and runtime instance.
-The Seed may be structured but is limited to plain old data.
+The Seed could feasibly be abstract state or plain old data.

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
 In a distributed runtime, all nodes share the secret.

 ## Background Transactions

 In some use cases, we want an escape hatch from transactional isolation.
 This occurs frequently when wrapping FFI with 'safe' APIs.
-We might support HTTP GET within a single transaction, trigger lazy computations, or manually maintain a cache.
+We might (pretend to) support HTTP GET within a single transaction, trigger lazy computations, or manually maintain a cache.
 To support these scenarios, I propose a reflection API to run a transaction prior to the calling transaction:

 * `sys.refl.bgcall(StaticMethodName, Args) : Result` - asks the runtime to call the indicated method in a separate transaction, wait for commit, then continue the current transaction with the result.
 If the caller aborts, e.g. due to read-write conflict with a concurrent transaction, an incomplete bgcall may be aborted.
 If bgcall aborts, it is implicitly retried.
 In general, args and result must be non-linear and global scoped.
   * *StaticMethodName* - for example 'n:"MethodName"' in the abstract assembly, subject to namespace translations.
 The indicated method will receive the same 'sys.\*' environment passed to application 'step', independent of the caller's environment.